ad2108/m4-embellished-comments/README.md

 ## Macros

-The following m4 macros are defined in embellishments.m4.
-All macro names are written in uppercase.
+The following m4 macros are defined in embellishments.m4. *All macro names are written in uppercase*.
 In the examples below, COMMENT\_SIGN\_START is //, and COMMENT\_SIGN\_END is empty.

 ### Separator\_X